BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 PIC: On 8th June 2004, there was a transit of Venus.
 The planet Venus is a lot more obvious than tiny Mercury was!

 Also notice that the edge of the planet is fuzzy.
-This is light passing through the top part of the atmosphere and blurring the edge.
+This is light passing through the top part of Venus's atmosphere and blurring the edge.

 (Thanks to, and Copyright David Graham)